Halfgear/Personal-Blog/content/code/agentParadox.md

 The common reasoning?
 Sage's abilities are straightforward, and even if one isn't skilled in direct combat, they can still contribute significantly through her supportive capabilities, which seems very easy like Mercy in Overwatch.

-Yet, the results showed the opposite of this prevailing thought.
+However, the data tells a different story from this widely held belief.
+Sage's win rate eclipses her peers in the higher tiers by 1.744%, while Neon lags behind with a decrease of -1.406%.
+Notably, these two agents possess deviations that are double that of their closest competitor.
 Ironically, Sage is hard because it is difficult to maximize her supporting value because it requires her to stay alive and farm ult points with kills.

 <img src="/posts/League/sage_diff.png" style="display: block; margin-left: auto; margin-right: auto; width: 30%; height: 30%;"/>